aanchal-sin020/finance-DB/README.md

 # 💰 Finance Dashboard Backend
 A backend system for managing financial records with role-based access control and dashboard analytics.
+This project focuses on backend architecture, API design, and role-based access control.

 ## 📂 Features
 1. User Management (Admin, Analyst, Viewer)